luanvothanh12/Repcode/README.md

 Remember that you're using a local dev.db that emulates the structure of the production database, but not the content: it'll start off as empty.
 And changes you make to this DB won't affect the production DB (and vice versa).
 But any changes with data fetching/pushing that work on this dev db will work on the production db as well.

-Important note: do NOT use built-in Tailwind utility classes (like blue-500, grey-200, etc.) when styling, as they will not work.
+Important note: do NOT use built-in Tailwind utility classes (like blue-500, grey-200, etc.) when using colors for styling, as they will not work.
 Either use the custom ones in @tailwind.config.ts, or hardcode the hex of the color (like this: bg-[#FFFFFF])

 ## Contributing

 We welcome contributions!
+Check out the Issues tab and comment on any issues you want to work on!
 Follow these steps to contribute:

 ### Workflow for Contributors